-Manto: Selected Short Stories has been exquisitely prefaced by Aatish Taseer, the grandson of Manto, who puts Manto’s work, his life and translations under a critical lens.
-He remonstrates that Manto’s poems and stories had been relegated to Urdu curriculums solely on grounds of script.
+Manto: Selected Short Stories has been exquisitely prefaced by Aatish Taseer, the grandson of noted Urdu poet M. D. Taseer, who puts Manto’s work, his life and translations under a critical lens, before moving on to present a version of his own.
+He remonstrates that Manto’s poems and stories had been relegated to the Urdu curriculum solely on grounds of script.
 “But the question of script had become heavy with religious and political significance –often related to liturgical texts- long before independence.”
 And the rivulets of parochialism turned into raging seas after the partition.
 “In death, Manto paid a greater price for his migration than he had when he was alive.
 He was forgotten in the country he wrote most about.
 He became part of a number of artists, musicians and writers whom India disowned –sometimes by singling them out, sometimes as part of larger disowning of Urdu- for their migration.”
 Taseer is severely critical of Manto’s translators, especially Khalid Hasan, who took uncalled for liberties with the contents of his stories while paraphrasing them in English.
-Taseer also offers deep insights into Manto’s preoccupations, themes and style, bringing into focus his influences and eccentricities.
+He also offers deep insights into Manto’s preoccupations, themes and style, bringing into focus his influences and eccentricities.
 In the process, he spills light on tragic and unsavoury parts of Manto’s life too.

 The collection begins with Toba Tek Singh, the quintessential partition story that showcases the utter pointlessness of demarcating terrestrial borders and then forcing these on humans.
 Bishen Singh is scheduled to be handed over to the Indian authorities in an exchange of lunatics between India and Pakistan.
 Bishen Singh finds the very idea revolting, bolting up in a tree.
 He is not interested in either of the destinations at all –he demands to be sent to Toba Tek Singh, his paternal village.
 However, no one seems to be certain of the whereabouts of Toba Tek Singh, making matters grim when he is forcibly dragged around on the Indo-Pak border.
 Khol Do is yet another heart-rending story of partition that proves that treachery can crush you equally hard both among enemies and at home.
 Ram Khilavan uncovers the uglier face of communalism which is apparently driven by liquor and money rather than religion.